dagus01-lab/SmartFridgeModel/README.md

 ## About the project

-The primary objective of this project is to reduce food waste by leveraging artificial intelligence to recommend recipes based on the ingredients available in users' refrigerators or pantries.
+The primary objective of this project is to reduce food waste by leveraging Artificial Intelligence to recommend recipes based on the ingredients available in users' refrigerators or pantries.
 To achieve this goal, two models have been developed:
 1. A food detection model: This model identifies and categorizes